 M stand for mute.
 If you click it, it will highlight green and it will prevent that track from being played at all.
 Next up is solo-ing.
 Hit this layer to hear only that layer alone.
 The result is that it will mute everything else.
 And finally we have the record button which you can use to record audio directly onto that track of your timeline.
 We’re going to leave that for this video because we already did an entire video on recording audio in Premiere.
-It’s this one here, and the link to it is in the description below.

 Next up we have the Automation Modes under this section here.
 They should be set to read by default, but if you click any of them here, you should see “Off Read Latch Touch” and “Write”.
 These don’t intuitively tell you what they each do, but let me quickly explain each one.

 Read like we said before is the default state, and as such reads any changes that have been implemented to the volume of your tracks.
 By default you shouldn’t have any so you won’t notice a difference at first.